edwardsintegratedomics/DemoCode/SavioStuff/BatchBashing.md

 >srun --jobid=(JOB ID NUMBER HERE) --pty /bin/bash

 This logs us into the node on which our job is running, and we can run our own instances of R or run other things in the background.
 A useful command is `top` which shows us the most memory intensive processes (hopefully R).
 It also lets us check how many instances of R are running - a proxy for the degree of parallelization.

+### Running an interactive job

+Rather than starting a batch job, we can also just ask for server time directly.
+This is great for debugging and handling errors, but does tend to use up computer time quite quickly becuase you're billed for all the time you're sitting on a node, regardless of whether you're running anything on it.

+>srun -A fc_surfwill -p savio --nodes=1 -t 30:0 --pty bash

+Here, we start up a single node on the Savio partition and request it for half an hour, billing it to the fc_surfwill account.
+Not sure what --pty does, but adding "bash" at the end launches us into a bash shell.
+We *could* launch direcly into R, but it's often a good idea to run bash first and quick to launch R from within bash.